atdushi/news_analysis/README.eng.md

 Oozie runs the RSS parser once a day.
 Each news is assigned a category and the news is sent to Kafka.

-Spark takes news from Kafka, does additional transformations and saves them to HDFS, where ClickHouse looks at them.
+Depending on the script mode (variable **data_loading_mode** in script **parser.py**), Spark either takes news from Kafka or from HBase, does additional transformations and saves them to HDFS, from where ClickHouse looks at them.

 The final storefront is built in ClickHouse upon request.